alphasaft/Micro/README.md

         let macros = []

         for (let expr of body) {
-            // Here, the expression is evaluated, and every time a '+' is encountered,
+            // Here, the expressions are evaluated, and every time a '+' is encountered,
             // it will add its operands together ! ev(expr, ops, macros)
         }